medillcherubs/2015-wordpress-site/README.md

 * Better default image sizes, so that medium images are larger
 * Show the URL for each image size in the media library
 * Hide the URL for the original image
+* Let people create, remote and re-order subcategories from the admin
+* Let people order posts in the admin